Ball State upsets No. 8 Notre Dame on late 3-pointer

 Notre Dame opened the second half on a 12-4 run to transform a five-point deficit into a 41-38 lead with 17:13 to play.
 Pflueger scored eight points during the run.

 However, Ball State was undeterred by Notre Dame’s outburst.
-The Cardinals battled back to go ahead 67-58 with 6:47 to play after Persons scored seven straight points for his team on a pair of jump shots and a 3-pointer.
+The Cardinals battled back to go ahead 67-58 with 6:47 to play after Persons scored seven straight on a pair of jump shots and a 3-pointer.

 Ball State led 34-29 at halftime.
 The Cardinals led by eight points with six minutes to go before the break, but the Fighting Irish closed the gap with a 7-0 run that included a three-point conversion by Martinas Geben.